Julien-Butty/Bilemo/README.md

 ------------

 - Clone this repository: https://github.com/Julien-Butty/Bilemo.git
-- In your command line type these lines:
+- Open your command line and type this:

 `````
 composer install